M4rtinR/Robotic-Exercise-Coach-Pepper/README.md

           git clone https://github.com/ToyotaResearchInstitute/task_behavior_engine.git
           cd task_behavior_engine
           sudo python setup.py install
        (ii) Next, add the newly installed library as a source folder to your project.
 Go to File -> Settings -> Project Structure.
-Click "Add Content Route" and point to <install folder>/task_behaviour_engine/src/task_behaviour_engine.
+Click "Add Content Route" and point to <install folder>/task_behaviour_engine/src.
+You will need to do this in each branch you want to use the code from.

        b) To install the below packages, you should be able to do it through the GUI of PyCharm.
 Go to File -> Settings -> Project Interpreter and click the small "+" icon in the bottom left.
 For each of the following, search for it in the search bar and click "Install Package".